Walter Hill: 2000s

 Hill served as a director and consulting producer for the pilot episode of the HBO Western drama television series Deadwood in 2004.
 The series was created by David Milch and focused on a growing town in the Western United States.
-Hill's work on Deadwood has seen him return to favour in critical circles to some extent, earning him a Primetime Emmy Award for Outstanding Directing for a Drama Series in 2004 and a Directors Guild of America Award for Outstanding Directing – Drama Series in 2004.
-However Hill had a falling out with Milch during the editing of the pilot and did not work on any other episodes of the show.
+Hill's work on Deadwood has seen him return to favor in critical circles to some extent, earning him a Primetime Emmy Award for Outstanding Directing for a Drama Series in 2004 and a Directors Guild of America Award for Outstanding Directing – Drama Series in 2004.
+However, Hill had a falling out with Milch during the editing of the pilot and did not work on any other episodes of the show.

-Hill continued his work with westerns by directing the mini series Broken Trail, which became the highest-rated film made by a cable network when it premiered on AMC.
+Hill continued his work with westerns by directing the miniseries Broken Trail, which became the highest-rated film made by a cable network when it premiered on AMC.
 It also earned him the Primetime Emmy Award for Outstanding Limited Series.
 Hill also won the Directors Guild of America Award for Outstanding Directing – Miniseries or TV Film for his efforts on Broken Trail.

 In 2006 he reflected on his career saying "Those who have been doing for this for 40 years would like to think that it's a kind of Darwinian survival of the talented.
 But I think that's half the picture.
 It has as much as to do with the survival of temperament.
 There are few people still working now that started when I did.
 Not many people have the temperament to deal with that."

+In 2009 Hill intended to start production on the indie crime drama St. Vincent written by Cameron Young and set to star Mickey Rourke in the lead role with Forest Whitaker, Gong Li and Ray Winstone also cast.
+The film was then postponed to 2010, with Pierce Brosnan, Billy Bob Thornton, Maria Bello and Giovanni Ribisi replacing them, but was cancelled before the start date.